Theophilus Johnson

-Theophilus Johnson (23 August 1836 – 1919) was an English amateur naturalist, artist and publisher.
+Theophilus Johnson (23 August 1836 – 1919), also known as Theo Johnson, was an English amateur naturalist, artist and publisher.

+Biography

-Theophilus or Theo Johnson was born on 23 August 1836 at Tottenham in Middlesex, the third son of George Johnson, a well-to-do wax refiner from the City and his wife, Ann, daughter of John Josse of Spitalfields.
+Johnson was born on 23 August 1836 at Tottenham in Middlesex, the third son of George Johnson, a well-to-do wax refiner from the City and his wife, Ann, daughter of John Josse of Spitalfields.
 He was the grand-uncle of Laurence Bertrand Johnson, the good friend of C. S. Lewis.
 Theo was apprenticed as a stationer and printer, eventually starting his own letterpress printing business.